Executive Council

 Midlothian, TX | President

 Kaitlin is a fourth generation Aggie from Midlothian, Texas.
 She is a President’s Endowed Scholar pursuing a management degree on the pre-law track in the Mays School of Business with a minor in Communications.
 As a member of Delta Gamma, she has served as the Vice President of Panhellenic, Director of Social Awareness and Formal Recruitment Day Chair.
 Kaitlin has also participated in The Big Event as a volunteer and Staff Assistant, as well as in Freshman Aggies Spreading Tradition (FAST).
 Through her involvement in Aggie Student Mobilization, Kaitlin attended a Christian summer leadership and discipleship program in Florida in the summer of 2021.
 In the summer of 2022 Kaitlin studied abroad in Italy through the business school and served as a camp counselor at T Bar M Camps.
-Kaitlin currently volunteers at Restoration Church located in Bryan, TX.
-Following graduation, Kaitlin plans to attend law school.
-Ultimately, she hopes to develop and implement life-skills curriculum in school systems to equip students to discover and maximize their full potential.
+Currently, Kaitlin works as a student worker at the Foundation in the Office of Planned Giving.
+Following graduation in May 2024, Kaitlin plans to attend law school.
+Ultimately, she hopes to combine her passion for philanthropy with legal knowledge to help others leave a meaningful legacy.

 Rawley Schott '24